Review: ‘The Queen of Zombie Hearts’ by Gena Showalter

 As secrets that may tear Ali and Cole apart come to light, and more slayers are taken or killed, Ali will fight harder than ever to bring down Anima—even sacrificing her own life for those she loves.

-Gena Showalter definitely knows how to make a reader go through so many emotions in just the beginning of the book.
+Gena Showalter knows how to make a reader go through so many emotions in just the beginning of the book.
 Geez!
 I was not prepared to deal with it all.

-Alice Bell thinks the worst is behind her, until Anima Industries decides to play dirty.
+Alice Bell thinks the worst is behind her until Anima Industries decides to play dirty.
 This is when the emotional rollercoaster happens in the story.
-Be prepared for it by getting yourself a box of tissues a head of time, otherwise you will be like me, using your shirt or your husband’s shirt to wipe away the tears.
+Be prepared for it by getting yourself a box of tissues ahead of time.
+Otherwise, you will be like me, using your shirt or your husband’s shirt to wipe away the tears.
 Darn you, Gena!
 I wasn’t prepared.

-The war between Anima and the slayers have definitely come forward, but this time Alice and the slayers are not prepared.
+The war between Anima and the slayers have come forward, but this time Alice and the slayers are not prepared.
 There’s also the issue of this woman showing up to only Alice to share information with her and help her with new powers.
 Unfortunately, the other slayers don’t like this at all.
 Alice is going to learn a lot about herself and her past.
 It may drive a wedge between her and Cole.
-There’s also other issues that show up in the story that I do not want to give away.
+There are also other issues that show up in the story that I do not want to give away.
 Cole though is still a favorite of mine, even when he’s been offish.
-I just adore him, especially with Ali.
-They eventually get some happiness, but it takes a lot of heartache for that to happen.
+I adore him, especially with Ali.
+They eventually get some happiness, but it takes a lot of heartaches for that to happen.

 Overall, I give this book 4.5 stars and recommend it to Young Adult Fantasy readers out there.
 Read these books in order though.
-You definitely don’t want to read them out of order.
+You don’t want to read them out of order.